 - Harassment and Victimisation Policy

 The decision about tenancy is taken by Chambers as a whole and is subject to commercial conditions at the time.
-We aim to give pupils a firm indication by the end of June about their prospects of securing a tenancy subject to the satisfactory completion of pupillage.
+Where possible, we aim to give pupils a firm indication by the end of June about their prospects of securing a tenancy subject to the satisfactory completion of pupillage.

 We offer up to two pupillages for the period of twelve months starting in October every other year, provided that the candidates from whom we receive applications meet our criteria for selection.
 These include ability, both practical and academic, personality and aptitude, together with the commitment and flexibility to face the challenges of a changing and demanding profession.
 We choose pupils on merit alone and do not discriminate on grounds of ethnic origin, sex, age, sexual orientation, religion or disability.
 As a Chambers, we support the objectives of the Bar Council Equality and Diversity Code and try to ensure that our recruitment policies are in line with the Bar Council’s “Fair Recruitment Guide 2015 (A Best Practice Guide for the Bar).”
 Applications for twelve month pupillages should be made through the Pupillage Gateway.
 Chambers will confirm annually whether it intends to recruit twelve month pupils.
 Vacancies for third six pupillages will be advertised on Chambers’ website.
 Selection of third six pupils will usually take place in June/July for the following October.
 Prospective candidates either for twelve month or third six pupillages should feel free to contact Chambers’ Business Director, Martin Dyke for further information.
 The aim of our interviews is to enable you to demonstrate your potential as a barrister and to assess our potential as your future colleagues.
 We do not expect to find the finished product, nor do we wish the process to be any more stressful than it already is.
 We have all sat the other side of an interview table (some of us more recently than others!) and want to ensure that whatever the outcome you have had an opportunity to show us what you can do.
 Should you wish, we are happy to provide feedback on your performance in the hope that this will assist you with other interviews if your application to us is unsuccessful.